nod/tornskel/README.md

 saved off to self and performing iterations with multiple callbacks can be a bit tricky.
 We have a solution for this.

-If you decorate a request handler method with @async_yield, when you make an async call, you use python's yield keyword to "yield execution" to that call until it returns.
+If you decorate a request handler method with `@async_yield`, when you make an async call, you use python's yield keyword to "yield execution" to that call until it returns.
 This is a bit of a break from the standard way of thinking about python's yield, but seems to work quite well.